BinaryMuse/node-cmark-gfm/README.md

 ```
 ````

-would result in the HTML like this:
+would result in HTML like this:

 ```html
 <pre>